Homemade Pumpernickel Bread

 Instructions

-- In the bowl of a stand mixer, combine the biga/starter ingredients.
+• In a large mixing bowl or the bowl of a stand mixer, combine the biga/starter ingredients.
 Mix by hand or with the dough hook attachment on medium-low speed for 10 minutes.
 Sprinkle the dough with 1 tablespoon of flour.
 Cover the bowl with plastic wrap and let the dough rest for at least 2 hours.
 The dough may be refrigerated overnight.

-- Grease a large bowl or Cambro container.* Scrape the dough into the container and turn it so all sides are coated with the oil or butter.
+• Grease a large bowl or a large container with oil or butter.
+Scrape the dough into the container and turn it so all sides are coated with the oil or butter.
 Place the container in a draft-free place and let it rise for about 45 minutes to 1 hour, or until doubled in bulk.

-- Grease baking sheets or two large loaf pans or line them with parchment paper; sprinkle with cornmeal.
+• Grease baking sheets or two large loaf pans; sprinkle with cornmeal.

-- Punch down the dough and turn it out onto a floured surface.
+• Punch down the dough and turn it out onto a floured surface.
 You will have approximately 70 ounces of dough.
-Divide it into two equal parts and shape them into round loaves and place them on the prepared baking sheets, or roll and shape the dough to fit into prepared loaf pans.
+Divide the dough in half and shape into 2 round or oval loaves for baking on sheets, or shape into 2 loaves and place in greased loaf pans.
 Cover the pans with a clean kitchen tea towel and let them rise for about 45 minutes.

-- Bake the bread for 25 to 30 minutes, or until about 190 F to 200 F on an instant-read thermometer inserted into the center of a loaf.
+• Bake the bread for 25 to 30 minutes, or until the center of the loaf registers 190°F to 200°F on an instant-read thermometer.

 Nutrition